All Episodes

 June 11th, 2016.

-Now remember, this is struck.
+Now remember, this is Strzz.

-So right in the middle of this, he's he's saying they fully deserve to go and demonstrate the absolute bigoted nonsense of Trump.
+So right in the middle of this, he's saying they fully deserve to go and demonstrate the absolute bigoted nonsense of Trump.

-You see, you say it?
+You see, you say it.

 Is that what you're saying to me?